Phoebe (moon): Physical characteristics

 Phoebe's dark coloring initially led to scientists surmising that it was a captured asteroid, as it resembled the common class of dark carbonaceous asteroids.
 These are chemically very primitive and are thought to be composed of original solids that condensed out of the solar nebula with little modification since then.

 However, images from Cassini indicate that Phoebe's craters show a considerable variation in brightness, which indicate the presence of large quantities of ice below a relatively thin blanket of dark surface deposits some 300 to 500 m thick.
 In addition, quantities of carbon dioxide have been detected on the surface, a finding that has never been replicated for an asteroid.
 It is estimated that Phoebe is about 50% rock, as opposed to the 35% or so that typifies Saturn's inner moons.
 For these reasons, scientists are coming to think that Phoebe is in fact a captured centaur, one of a number of icy planetoids from the Kuiper belt that orbit the Sun between Jupiter and Neptune.
 Phoebe is the first such object to be imaged as anything other than a dot.

+Spectroscopic observations of Phoebe by the James Webb Space Telescope and the VIMS instrument on Cassini have confirmed the presence of water ice and carbon dioxide on its surface, with ambiguous evidence for organic compounds.
+The overall shape of the spectrum resembles that of Kuiper belt objects, providing a compositional confirmation that Phoebe is a captured body.
+Phoebe also appears to have distinctly more water ice than other similarly observed Saturnian irregular satellites, such as Siarnaq and Albiorix.

 Despite its small size, Phoebe is thought to have been a spherical body early in its history, with a differentiated interior, before solidifying and being battered into its current, slightly non-equilibrium shape.